duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

     Commit messages should be concise and informative.
 If the specific commit fixes a bug on GitHub, note that by saying `fixes #123`, where `123` is the issue number.
 Doing this will automatically close the specified issue when your pull request is merged.

-    Usually pull requests only deal with a single instant answer.
+    Usually pull requests only deal with a single Instant Answer.
 If however your pull request modifies more than one Instant Answer, please preface your commit messages with the name of the IA modified by your commit:

     For example, if your pull request updates the Movies, InTheaters and Kwixer IA's: